virtual-labs-archive/vlsi-iiith/SRIP/Codes/Readme.txt

-For now the UI(undeveloped) is in the mainCanvas.html file.
+For now the UI(undeveloped) is in the Canvastest.html file.
+The UI can be simulated there.
+Will add more functionality.

 The Waveform Simulator can be run by clicking finalSimulator.html